RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 In [*Weirum v.
-RKO,* (CA 1975),](http://scholar.google.com/scholar_case?case=836093554391354911&q=herceg+hustler&hl=en&as_sdt=6,28&scilh=0) the Supreme Court of California held a radio station liable for broadcasting a promotional event which caused the teenage listeners to participate in a high-speed chase in the Los Angeles freeways killing a motorist.
+RKO,* (CA 1975),](http://scholar.google.com/scholar_case?case=836093554391354911&q=herceg+hustler&hl=en&as_sdt=6,28&scilh=0) the Supreme Court of California held a radio station liable for broadcasting a promotional event which caused the teenage listeners to participate in a high-speed chase in the Los Angeles freeways, killing a motorist.
 There was a direct connection between the station's broadcast and the fatal accident.
 In [*Hyde v.
 Missouri,* (Mo.
 Ct.
 App.
 1982)](http://scholar.google.com/scholar_case?case=6013208883755367940&q=herceg+hustler&hl=en&as_sdt=6,28&scilh=0) the court held a newspaper and other defendants liable for publishing